 - Do I want to get preapproved or go with dealer financing?

-Getting preapproved lets you shop around for better rates, while dealer financing often doesn’t give you much wiggle room.
-Preapproval also helps you negotiate pricing later on, and dealer financing isn’t even an option if you’re buying from a private party.
+It’s smart to get preapproved by a bank, credit union or other lender before you go car shopping.
+Getting preapproved lets you shop around for better rates — dealer financing often doesn’t give you much wiggle room.
+Preapproval also helps you negotiate rates and terms, and dealer financing isn’t even an option if you’re buying from a private party.

-If you decide to finance through your dealership, financing is often just part of haggling over the vehicle’s price.
+If you decide to get a loan through your dealership, financing is often just part of haggling over the vehicle’s price.

 Try to open negotiations with an offer that’s low enough to give you some wiggle room but not so low as to insult the seller.
-Also, try not to go over your budget, no matter how much you want the car.
+Also, avoid going over your budget, no matter how much you want the car.

 If you’re at a dealership, focus your negotiations on the price of the car, not your monthly payment.
-While establishing your monthly payment is helpful in understanding what you can afford, dealers may just alter your financing to get the right monthly payment.
-This might seem fine at the time, but it can actually lead to spending far more money in the long run.
+While establishing your monthly payment helps you understand what you can afford, dealers may just alter your financing to get the right monthly payment.
+This might seem fine at the time, but it can lead to spending far more money in the long run.